YourMobileGeek/100DaysOfCode2019/README.md

 * Day 94
   > Trying to learn to make a website (server side thing this time) with node and express.
 Got stuck on the first step.
 How to set up routes in express.
 Everywhere i look, i see people writing different texts on different routes.
 The real question is how do i serve up different html files on different routes without using a *view-engine*.
 Can't seem to find that.

+* Day 95
+  > Could only manage lil bit of reading of the express docs.
+Took out some tutorials but none of them seem to help.
+Also, now i have another problem with something called ```__dirname```.
+Hope i can fix it soon.